perkygva/CatalogApp/README.md

 - In addition, the Flask manual and particularly the [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) were great to resolve problems and check functions.
 - The Udacity forum and search functionality is great, with lots of "problems" are shared among several users and guidance in solving them is provided.
 - Stack Overflow of course has an answer for just about every bug or problem!
-- W3C has some great CSS/HTML help and funtionality, as well as bootstrapping possibilities.
+- W3C has some great CSS/HTML help and functionality, as well as bootstrapping possibilities.